bonfire-engine/bonfire-engine.github.io/v3.0/doc/mixins.md

 See [Lighting](lighting)

-## ObjectCollision
+## BlockMovementCollision

-Mixin responsible for adding collision.
+Mixin responsible for adding stop the movement when happen collision.

 See [ObjectCollision](collision_system)